We think the concepts for the new Hand v2 are fairly unique, so we figured it’s time to make it look unique as well 💄

 You can go to “Organisation settings” > “Features” to activate it.
 You can move back to the classic hand any time.
 We eventually will be moving to the new hand for everyone.
 So if you have questions or concerns feel free to share.

-We’ll also be updating our Manual entry to give you an overview of the changes.
+We’ve also updated our Manual entry to give you an overview of the changes.

 We’ve given your Open Decks a fresh look to make sure your page looks as nice as possible no matter what kind of assets you have available.